Steroids are substances that are naturally produced in the body. They help to control many of the different ways our

 If you have diabetes, your blood sugar levels may be higher than usual.
 Your doctor will talk to you about how to manage this.
 You may need to change your insulin or tablet dose.

 Steroids can make you feel hungrier than usual and you may gain weight.
-Your appetite will go back to normal when you stop taking them.
+This is useful if you have a poor appetite.
+But it can be an unwanted side effect for some people.
+Your appetite should go back to normal when you stop taking steroids.
 If you are worried about gaining weight, talk to your doctor or nurse.

 Increased risk of infection

-If you are taking high-dose steroids, or having steroids and chemotherapy at the same time, you may have an increased risk of infection.
+If you have high-dose steroids, or steroids and other cancer treatments at the same time, you may have an increased risk of infection.
 Tell your doctor if you notice signs of infection.
 This can include a cough, a sore throat or a temperature above 37.5°C.

-- washing your hands thoroughly before eating, and after using the toilet
+- wash your hands thoroughly before eating, and after using the toilet

-- avoiding people with an infection, such as a cold
+- avoid people with an infection, such as a cold

-- avoiding crowds or public places where there is a risk of getting an infection.
+- avoid crowds or public places where there is a risk of getting an infection.

 Changes to your periods